 It's safe to say that Marshawn Lynch will go nuts.
 Of course, this doesn't mean the Seahawks will win.
 Lynch gashed the Rams for 118 yards on just 20 carries, yet Seattle still lost.
 The problem, naturally, was the passing game.
 Russell Wilson struggled to move the chains, thanks in part to his receivers failing to get any sort of separation.
 Wilson also threw three interceptions, though two were fluky.

 While the wideouts were partly guilty of capsizing Seattle's offense, the main culprit was right tackle Breno Giacomini.
 Chris Long completely humiliated him.
 I'd like to say it gets easier, but it really doesn't, based on what Charles Johnson just did to Tyson Clabo in Atlanta.

-It's strange that the Panthers' scoring attack is so much more fluid when Jonathan Stewart is in the game.
+CAROLINA OFFENSE: It's strange that the Panthers' scoring attack is so much more fluid when Jonathan Stewart is in the game.
 It's not even that he does his damage while running the ball; it's his presence in pass protection that really aids Cam Newton.

 Newton looked like he was back to normal last week, but that could be short-lived against Seattle's elite defense.
 The Seahawks have a tremendous secondary that can take away everything downfield, forcing Newton to scramble almost exclusively to pick up first downs.
 It's not like Newton would have much time in the pocket anyway.
 Seattle excels at getting to the quarterback and appears to have a great matchup with Bruce Irvin going up against pedestrian right tackle Byron Bell.